Lambda Upsilon Lambda: Chapters

 The twelve administrative regions of Lambda Upsilon Lambda Fraternity within the United States.

-The fraternity has 81 undergraduate chapters and 17 graduate alumni professional chapters.
+The fraternity has 85 undergraduate chapters and 19 graduate alumni professional chapters across 119 campuses and various metropolitan areas.
 Lambda Upsilon Lambda has the honorary Pi Sigma chapter reserved for deceased members of the fraternity.

 The chapters are divided nationally into twelve administrative regions across the United States: